pepplejoshua/proto/README.md

 # Overview

 A compiler/tooling project for the Proto programming language.
 This project is a side project that I plan to work on long-term.
 I intend to learn as much about compiler theory as I can using this project as my outlet for learning.
-I am inspired by the work of the Zig team, Jonathan Blow on Jai (hopefully it will be available for public use in the near future) and the fun I am having learning and writing Rust.